hydra-newmedia/node-frontend-server/README.md

 ```

 The resulting files from `gulp` will be located in `./dist` directory.
-The node modules installed by `npm` will be located in `./node_modules`.
+The node modules installed by `npm` will be located in `./node_modules` and
+the gulp task copied them to `./dist/container/node_modules`.

 ### Deploy

 To deploy the application you will need to:
 - grab the `dist` folder and put it to the desired environment
-- run `cd container && npm install && cd ..`
 - copy your static files to be delivered by the http-server to a directory called `public` like: `mkdir public && cp -rp /my/path/to/static/files/* ./public/`
 - afterwards run the application by the following command